mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 <br />
 - Production team members
   - Project manager: Overall management and execution
-  - Project designer: Performs technical aspects of the project
+  - Project designer: Performs technical aspects of the project.
-  - Content expert: Performs everything from storyboard to content creation
+  - Content expert: Performs everything from storyboard to content creation.
   - Programmer: Completes prepared contents into products using S/W, etc.
-  - Copywriter: Prepare text for the project
+  - Copywriter: Prepare text for the project.
-  - Graphic designer: Prepare graphics for visual effects of the product
+  - Graphic designer: Prepare graphics for visual effects of the product.
 <br />
 - Production process
   - ① Design stage